 I used to hate Mondays.
 My alarm clock was an assault that rocked my senses.
-It didn’t matter where I was working, I hated Monday.
+It didn’t matter what job I had, I hated Monday.
 I felt that the weekend was my real life and that having to go back to work interfered with my ability to live and just be.

-I used to dread the routine and sameness of a steady job so much that I would often find myself looking for a new one to hate.
+I used to dread the routine and sameness of a steady job so much that I would often look for a new one to hate.

-Lately, Mondays have been absent of the feelings of stress and anxiety.
-My job has not changed, so the change happened from me and I really appreciate it.
+Lately, Mondays have been absent from the feelings of stress and anxiety.
+My job has not changed, so the change was internal, and I appreciate it.

-If I reflect on it, like I am doing now, I realize that I know more now because somewhere along the line I learned three things that make it a little bit easier for me to get through Monday.
+If I reflect on it, like I am doing now, I know that I know more now because somewhere along the line I realized three things that make it easier for me to get through Monday.

 1. Focusing on work

-It used to be that just being at work was so excruciating.
-My work days, especially the mornings, felt like they lasted a hundred years.
+It used to be that just being at work was such so excruciating.
+My workdays, especially in the mornings, felt like they lasted a hundred years.

-I would constantly watch the time on my computer screen or telephone.
-Whenever I checked the time that only five minutes or less had gone by.
+I would watch the time on my computer screen or telephone.
+Whenever I checked the time that only five minutes or fewer had gone by.

-One day I was so frustrated with the slow passage of time, I decided in anger that I was going to focus on my work tasks.
-The next time I looked at the clock it was the time I normally returned from my lunch break.
-That day when I returned from lunch I had two and a half hours left in the day instead of the usual three and a half!
+One day I was so frustrated with the slow passage of time, I decided in anger I would focus on my work tasks.
+The next time I looked at the clock it was the time I returned from my lunch break.
+That day when I returned from lunch I had two-and-a-half hours left in the day instead of the usual three and a half!

 Now when I go to work, I focus on what I have to do at work.
-I also make sure that before I leave each evening I have the beginning of a list of tasks for the next day.
-This way I know for sure that I will have a work related task to focus on the following day as soon as I arrive.
+I also make sure that before I leave each evening, I have the beginning of a list of tasks for the next day.
+This way I know for sure I will have a work-related task to focus on the following day as soon as I arrive.

 2. No one cares about my “problems”

-Everyone has problems and everyone has bad days and since all of us have some sort of commute to get to work, we are all guaranteed to have interesting or annoying times as we journey into the office.
-That day I asked myself, “do I really want to be that person who always has a complaint instead of focusing on the reason we are all here in this building together, which is work?”.
+Everyone has problems and everyone has bad days and since all of us have to commute to get to work, we are all guaranteed to have interesting or annoying times as we journey into the office.
+That day I asked myself, “do I want to be that person who always has a complaint instead of focusing on the reason we are all here in this building together, which is work?”
 My answer was no. I do not.
-And so I do not constantly complain, sigh or have interactions like that with my co-workers.
+And so I do my best to not complain, sigh or have interactions like that with my workmates.

-I think back to my very first job.
-Back then I was a teen who wanted a job because I wanted to earn my own money.
-If I let myself I can still find it in me to be grateful and appreciative that I have the opportunity to work and earn money for myself.
+I think back to my first job.
+Back then I was a teen who wanted a job because I wanted to earn money.
+Remembering that allows me to be appreciative that I can work and earn money for myself.

-I do not know when it happened but one day I realized that there is no rule that I have to love my job every moment of every day.
-But I have learned to be grateful that I have a job.
-I still have the desire to live a fulfilled life, however I now realize that my job does not stand in the way of my fulfillment.
+I do not know when it happened but one day I realized that there is no rule I have to love my job every moment of every day.
+But I have learned to find gratitude for my job.
+I still have the desire to live a fulfilled life, however, I now realize that my job does not stand in the way of my fulfillment.
 Having a job allows me to give myself access to fulfilling experiences.